Got a question?

 Can I just come to practice?

 Practice is open to Time Trials participants only.
 Friday practice is $65 and is from noon to sunset and you must be teched first.
 There is no practice on Saturday.
-If you want to practice but not do Time Trials, we have a new Sunday Fun Champs opportunity that does not include timing or scoring.

 What is the Time Trials format?